houweixu-wudi/TriAFL/README.md

 # TriAFL

-his project provides a PyTorch implementation for the paper below.
+This project provides a PyTorch implementation for the paper below.

 ![](img\workFlow.png)